Koduku Kodalu

 Koduku Kodalu is a 1972 Telugu-language drama film, produced by V. Venkateswarlu under the Padmasri Pictures banner and directed by P. Pullaiah.
 It stars Akkineni Nageswara Rao and Vanisri, with music composed by K. V. Mahadevan.

 Plot

 Raja Shekar is an energetic youngster who loves Shobha, the daughter of a millionaire Srihari Rao.
 During their engagement, Srihari Rao's sister, Durgamma, accuses Shekar's mother, Janakamma, of having a bad reputation.
 Upon learning of this, Srihari Rao throws them out when Janakamma admits it is true.
 Distressed, Shekar quits, accusing his mother.
 After a while, wanderer Shekar is presented before the judiciary for a petty crime, and the judge, Raghava Rao, recognizes him as his son.
-He acquits and provides Shekar with a roof, unbeknownst to him.
-Meanwhile, Srihari Rao compels Shobha and calls for espousal.
-So, she absconds and proceeds to her cousin Geeta.
+He acquits and provides Shekar with a roof, without telling him about their relation.
+Meanwhile, Srihari Rao compels Shobha to marry him.
+She runs away from home and goes to her cousin Geeta.
 Fortunately, Geeta serves Raghava Rao and shares her relationship with him.
 Afterward, Shekar is conscious of actuality and arraigns Raghava Rao, but later, comprehends his integrity.
 The two are in quest of Janakamma, but in vain.